|

 // deliver a descriptive title to the szTitle[] array, not exceeding

-// maxTitle characters including the terminal '\0'.
+// maxTitle chars including the terminal '\0'.
 A typical title

 // is returned.
 Titles taking more than maxTitle chars will be

-// truncated to maxTitle characters, including a final '\0'.
+// truncated to maxTitle chars, including a final '\0'.

 // be a defect in the parameters.